Bly Oregon 97622

 included in the reservation.
 A survey was conducted and accepted

-in 1870 that did not include the Sprague River Valley known
+in 1870 that did not include the Sprague River Valley now known as Bly.

 On July 25, 1929 the Klamath News reported Bly as a prominent